sylvainwhite/sylvain-white-dev/_posts/2021-02-21-designPatterns.md

 ### Definition

-* The **Composite Method** allows you to compose objects into tree structures to represent part-whole hierarchies.
+* The **Composite Method** Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 ### Advantages